davidtavarez/davidtavarez.github.io/_posts/2018-10-21-writing_modules_for_silenttrinity.md

 ### But... there's more...

-I really wanted to manage the output using my module, so I send a [Pull Request](https://github.com/byt3bl33d3r/SILENTTRINITY/pull/15) for this.
+I really wanted to manage the output using my module, so I placed a [Pull Request](https://github.com/byt3bl33d3r/SILENTTRINITY/pull/15) for this.
 This is how my base class looks now:

 ```python
 class Module: